Richard Whitaker: Research and developments

 Whitaker is partly credited with the initial development of precipitation charts for the Australian mass media.
 Such charts are now used throughout the print and electronic media to convey data about present and future rainfall in graphical form.

-In his second year at the Bureau of Meteorology, 1972, he developed and authored a manual for aviation forecasting in the state of New South Wales, still used today.
+In his second year at the Bureau of Meteorology, 1972, he developed and authored a manual for aviation forecasting in New South Wales, still used today.
 Whitaker also researched the correlation between sea surface temperatures in the Indian Ocean and rainfall in Australia, which is now used as a routine consideration in the production of seasonal rainfall outlooks.

 Publications and media

-Whitaker is now the chief meteorologist on The Weather Channel, having joined the station in 2004.
+Whitaker is the chief meteorologist on The Weather Channel, having joined the station in 2002.
 On air, his first name is abbreviated to "Dick".
 He also presents numerous radio weather crosses to a selection of stations around Australia on a daily basis.
-Whitaker has authored or co-authored several books about weather and historical topics, having a particular interest in Natural Disasters.
+Whitaker has authored or co-authored several books about weather and historical topics, having a particular interest in natural disasters.